zenjoy/pure/readme.md

 > Pretty, minimal and fast ZSH prompt

-This is a fork of [sindresorhus/pure](https://github.com/sindresorhus/pure), which takes many of the good ideas from the Spaceship prompt and brings it to the speed and elegance of the Pure prompt.
+This is a fork of [sindresorhus/pure](https://github.com/sindresorhus/pure), as used in our [dotfiles](https://github.com/zenjoy/dotfiles).
+It takes many of the good ideas from the Spaceship prompt and brings it to the speed and elegance of the Pure prompt.

 - Show the current time
 - Battery percentage when running low